master5o1/bbpress-post-toolbar-1/readme.txt

 1. Toolbar options in WP Admin.

 == Changelog ==

+= 0.5.5 =
+* Extracted the buttons and panels into four sub-plugins: video, smilies, formatting & images.
+* Above allowed for ordering of the buttons (by those categories); default ordering is formatting, images, video, smilies.
+* Added [video][/video] shortcode to replace the [youtube] one.
+This is because I added more providers.
+* Video providers are Youtube, Dailymotion, Vimeo and Metacafe.
+* Removed the allow images option because it is implied when the images sub-plugin is activated.

 = 0.5.1 =
 * Allowed image uploading to be optional, that is, while posting images is still allowable, uploading them is not.